Skip to main content

 About this manual

-This manual assumes that the firmware version installed on the IPAC devices is the latest one released. (check out the release notes for information on the release history and change log)
+This manual assumes that the firmware version installed on the IPAC devices is the latest one released. (check out the release notes for information on the release history and change log).
+Barix always recommends to run the latest firmware available and provides a dedicated download area for registered users on www.barix.com/downloads.

-IP Audio Client offers the possibility to update its firmware locally from its web user interface (more details in the Update Page section)
+IP Audio Client offers the possibility to update its firmware locally from its web user interface (more details in the Update Page section).

 Additional documents and support